 Controllers are objects that handle requests.
 For example, a controller might fetch rows from a database and send them to the client in the response body.
 Another controller might verify the username and password of a request's Authorization header are valid.

 Controllers are linked together to form a series of actions to take for a request.
 These linked together controllers are called a channel.
-If the above examples were linked together, the channel they form would 'fetch rows from database, but only if the username and password are valid'.
+If the above examples were linked together, the channel would check if a request were authorized before it sent a response containing database rows.

 The Application Channel